continuum-web/news-frontEnd/README.md

 # News Front End

 A front-end React application to compliment my back-end news API.
-The react app can be found hosted [on GitHub Pages](https://continuum-web.github.io/) The project uses React to display articles fetched from the API using AXIOS, it then renders the data in user friendly components.
+The react app can be found hosted [on netlify](https://continuum-news.netlify.app/) The project uses React to display articles fetched from the API using AXIOS, it then renders the data in user friendly components.